The March (1945): Blame for the marches

 SS Generalleutnant Gottlob Berger, who was put in charge of POW camps in 1944, was arrested and put on trial in the Ministries Trial in 1947.
 In 1949 there was an attempt to assign blame for the marches against Berger and the indictment read:

 that between September 1944 and May 1945, hundreds of thousands of American and Allied prisoners of war were compelled to undertake forced marches in severe weather without adequate rest, shelter, food, clothing and medical supplies; and that such forced marches, conducted under the authority of the defendant Berger, chief of Prisoner-of-War Affairs, resulted in great privation and deaths to many thousands of prisoners.

 Berger argued that it was in fact the Germans' duty under the 1929 Geneva Convention to remove POWs from a potential combat zone, as long as it did not put their lives in even greater danger.
 He also claimed that the rapid advance of the Red Army had surprised the Germans, who had planned to transport the POWs by train.
 He stated that he had protested against the decision made by Hitler.
 According to Berger, he was "without power or authority to countermand or avoid the order".
 He was acquitted due to these statements and the lack of eyewitness evidence—most ex-POWs were completely unaware of the trial taking place.

 However, in 1949, Berger was convicted for his role in the genocide of European Jews and sentenced to 25 years in prison.
-The sentence was reduced to 10 years in 1951 because of his refusal to kill the "Prominentes" (famous or high-ranking Allied officers), who were held at Oflag IV-C (Colditz Castle), despite direct orders from Hitler.
+The sentence was reduced to 10 years in 1951 because of his refusal to kill the "Prominente" (famous or high-ranking Allied officers), who were held at Oflag IV-C (Colditz Castle), despite direct orders from Hitler.
 He had helped these prisoners escape by moving them to Bavaria and then to Austria where he met with them twice before they were returned to American forces.
 Berger claimed that he had saved the Prominente from Gestapo head Ernst Kaltenbrunner, who had sent agents to kill them.

 Berger was released from prison in 1951 and died in 1975.